kubernetes-retired/heapster/docs/source-configuration.md

 ./heapster --source="cadvisor:external?cadvisorPort=4194"
 ```

-The `hostsFile` defines a list of hosts to poll for metrics and must be in JSON format.
+The `hostsFile` parameter defines a list of hosts to poll for metrics and must be in JSON format.
 See below for an example:

 ```
 {